 Number of Fellows: 6 - We recently increased our fellow complement to a total of 2 fellows per year that move simultaneously through the program at the same PGY level.

-In addition to your ERAS application: We require all CREOG in-service examination score sheets from all years taken to be emailed directly to the program coordinator at email@example.com.
+In addition to your ERAS application: We require all CREOG in-service examination score sheets from all years taken to be emailed directly to the program coordinator at email@example.com when you submit your application in ERAS.

 For further information, please contact: